 Mosaic Crochet is an old technique that has its useful purpose for today’s crocheter.
 It is the art form of putting two filet meshes together to form intricate mosaic designs.
 To me, the sample baby blanket I did reminds me of a floor mosaic I saw in a hotel in Rome.
 To me, it seems timeless.
 This is the Beginner Introduction to Mosaic Blanket.

 What Exactly is Mosaic Crochet?

 It’s when you have two different meshes in each their own colour mixing with each other without actually connecting directly.
 The stitches are working in and out of gap spaces in self-created meshes to form the incredible mosaic appearing shapes.

-This concept allows for very create breaks of colour for texture defining outlines that can appear.
+This concept allows for very creative breaks of colour for texture defining outlines that can appear.